Julio-Lemus/College-KMeans-Clustering---Private-or-Public/README.md

 ◼ Grad.Rate Graduation rate

-The steps taken were to first perform exploritory data analysis to understand each feature, build and fit the kmeans model, and evaluate.
+The steps taken were: 1.
+Performed exploritory data analysis to understand each feature 2. build and fit the kmeans model and 3. evaluate.
 (We had the private data for learning purposes. *Please note: in most situations you do not have access to real labels per classification*)